zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/troubleshooting.md

 with set Action/Controller.
 In 'debug' mode those context objects are not cached and as a result there may be delay in rendering the menu in case there are a lot of items.
 When your application is deployed and debug mode is disabled the authorization context objects are cached.

-More info about ASP.NET debug mode can be found in this Scott Guthrie blog post: [Don’t run production ASP.NET Applications with debug="true" enabled](http://weblogs.asp.net/scottgu/archive/2006/04/11/Don_1920_t-run-production-ASP.NET-Applications-with-debug_3D001D20_true_1D20_-enabled.aspx).
+More info about ASP.NET debug mode can be found in the Scott Guthrie's blog post: [Don’t run production ASP.NET Applications with debug="true" enabled](http://weblogs.asp.net/scottgu/archive/2006/04/11/Don_1920_t-run-production-ASP.NET-Applications-with-debug_3D001D20_true_1D20_-enabled.aspx).

 ### Solution